 Female Drosophila sechellia flies produce fewer eggs than do other fruit flies.
 Therefore it is difficult to raise this species in the laboratory.
 However, if these flies are provided with morinda fruits or chemicals from these fruits, fertility in females increases considerably.

-Sofia Lavista Llanos, Bill Hansson and their colleagues at the Department of Evolutionary Neuroethology at the Max Planck Institute for Chemical Ecology in Jena, Germany, have now found out why Drosophila sechellia is so dependent on the toxic fruits of their host plant.
+Sofia Lavista Llanos, Bill Hansson, and their colleagues at the Department of Evolutionary Neuroethology at the Max Planck Institute for Chemical Ecology in Jena, Germany, have now found out why Drosophila sechellia is so dependent on the toxic fruits of their host plant.
 Feeding assays revealed that Drosophila sechellia females produced six times as many eggs when they were fed a diet of morinda fruit instead of the typical laboratory diet.

 Egg production in the flies is controlled by the hormone dopamine.
-A dopamine deficiency reduces ovary size and the amount of eggs produced.
+A dopamine deficiency reduces ovary size and the number of eggs produced.
 In Drosophila sechellia, scientists found much lower levels of the precursor compound needed for dopamine biosynthesis than was found in other Drosophila species.
 This dopamine precursor is L-DOPA, a chemical that is used as a psychoactive drug to treat Parkinson’s disease.
 If L-DOPA is added to their diet, Drosophila sechellia females produce much more eggs than if the drug is not present.
 This effect is not achieved if dopamine itself is added to the food.
 The scientists were not too surprised when analyses revealed that morinda contains L-DOPA.

 A genetic comparison with other Drosophila species showed that Drosophila sechellia carries a mutation in a gene called Catsup.
 This mutation inhibits egg production in females.
 “When we mutated the Catsup gene in the model species Drosophila melanogaster, the mutant flies showed the same characteristics as Drosophila sechellia: They produced fewer eggs and accumulated an enzyme which makes L-DOPA inside their developing eggs,” explains Sofia Lavista Llanos.
 On the other hand, the Catsup mutation provides Drosophila sechellia with an increased resistance to the toxic acids of the morinda fruit.
 In Drosophila sechellia early resistance is partly achieved by the fact that the Catsup mutation makes the flies ovoviviparous, which means that females lay advanced embryos with a protective skin (cuticle) that shields the offspring from the toxic environment of their host plant.
 The Catsup mutation is also responsible for the bigger size of Drosophila sechellia embryos, which are almost three times as big as the embryos of other drosophilids.
 The scientists showed that this increases their hatchability on morinda, probably as a result of the augmented buffering capacity of the embryos.